-N26 has various partner banks that you can open a term deposit with – the minimum is €2,000 and the term is from 3 months to 5 years.
+If you want to earn interest on your balance, N26 can do that too.
+The minimum is €2,000 and the term is from 3 months to 5 years.
 Again I don’t have any need for this as all my savings are kept in New Zealand, but if N26 was my only bank this would be a handy feature.

 The final tab in the app is Insurance, which lets you arrange and digitize all kinds of insurance within N26.

 That means home, car, travel, income, and a bunch of other insurances (there’s a lot).